timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 is added after the `AS` keyword.

 <procedure>

+### Creating a continuous aggregate from an aggregate query

 1. Using the aggregate query from above, create a continuous aggregate for daily candlestick data.